 Broadly, I am interested in human reasoning and the cognitive processes that guide our common sense understanding of the world.
 My research explores the nature of these intuitions, where they come from and how they inform the decisions that people make on a daily basis.

-Within this broader framework, I have been particularly interested in how our beliefs about intangible qualities—things that we never directly see or interact with, such as a painter’s contact with an original work of art, or the most fundamental aspects of a person’s true self—inform our assessments of value, and our evaluations of ourselves and other people.
-As a result, I have been most interested in questions related to the concepts of authenticity, essentialism, identity and the self.
-Links to several of my papers are provided below—thanks for visiting this website!
+Within this broader framework, I have been particularly interested in how people's beliefs about intangible qualities-things that they never directly see or interact with-inform their evaluations of others, their concept of self and the value placed on objects.
+As a result, my recent research has primarily focused on questions related to the concepts of authenticity, essentialism, and personal identity.
+Links to several of my papers are provided below.

 Newman, George E. and Paul Bloom (2014), “Physical contact influences how much people pay at celebrity auctions” Proceedings of the National Academy of Sciences, 110, 705–3708.